Topic: Community

 From the Snows of Siberia …

-Irene exited her mother’s womb in a prison-camp in the Stalinist gulag, yet she spent her young life in the ‘paradise’ of Kenya.
-She will recount a largely unknown story of World War II involving: negotiations with Stalin over the fate of 1.7 million … read more.
+… to the Snows of Kilimanjaro Irene exited her mother’s womb in a prison-camp in the Stalinist gulag, yet she spent her young life in the ‘paradise’ of Kenya.
+She will recount a largely unknown story of World War II involving: negotiations with Stalin over the fate of 1.7 million Polish political prisoners, Britain opening resettlement areas in Kenya, … Continue reading From the Snows of Siberia …

 Personal Identity

 Ariel’s service “will include an interesting twist on the sermon delivery many of us are used to.
 The structure will be a philosophical congregation-wide discussion regarding the problem of personal identity.
+The discussion will touch on the individual’s sense of self, as well as how it morphs and progresses through time.
+As this is a … Continue reading Personal Identity